gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 - `derivatives_calculator.get_coeff_deriv_patch_2()` returns the coefficient $`a^i_{N^L,N^R}`$;
 - `derivatives_calculator.get_function_coefficients(function_1, function_2)` returns the coefficient $`c^i_{N^L,N^R}`$
  (or $`c^i_{N^L_{reduc},N^R_{reduc}}`$ for approximation).
 - `derivatives_calculator.get_derivatives_coefficients(deriv_1, deriv_2)` is similar to `derivatives_calculator.get_function_coefficients(function_1, function_2)` but is recommended to compute the cross-derivatives in a 2D case.
-This class is also used for 2D cases where we need to compute the corner cross-derivatives.
 We apply the same method as for first derivatives but with first derivatives instead of function values.
 The difference in this operator is the change of sign of the first derivatives on patch 2 if the orientations of the patches of interface desagree.

 If we want to apply the exact formula, we need to sum these coefficients,